 Contact Paul Davis for all your property damage needs.
 (413) 642-2421

-- Report the damage to your insurance company as soon as it is possible.
+- Report the damage to your insurance company as soon as possible.

 - Is your house safe?
-Depending on the amount of damage, you may need to relocate temporarily until the cleanup and repairs are completed.
+Depending on the extent of the damage, you may need to relocate temporarily until the cleanup and repairs are done.
 (Notify your insurance company if this is the case.)

 Water Damage Tips

-You’ve suffered a water loss.
-While you are waiting for Paul Davis to arrive, below are some tips to help deal with the damage:
+You have suffered a water loss.
+While you are waiting for help to arrive, listed below are helpful tips to help deal with the damage:

-- Water Source: It is very important to turn off the water.
-For most, the main shut-off valve is located either in your garage or utility room, or outside, next to your water meter.
+- Water Source: It is very important to shut off the water.
+For most, the main shut-off valve is located either in your garage or utility room, or outside, next to the water meter.

-- Floors: Get rid of as much standing water as possible, using a mop or towels.
+- Floors: Dispose of as much standing water as possible, using a mop or towels.
 (Don’t use a vacuum cleaner.)

-- Carpeting: Blot soaked carpeting with clean, white towels.
+- Carpeting: Blot soaked carpet with clean, white towels.
 Remove Oriental rugs or other colored rugs from wet wall-to-wall carpet.

 Fire Damage Tips

-- Carpets: Avoid walking on carpet if possible.
-Do not use ”DIY” home carpet cleaners.
+- Carpets: Avoid walking or tracking on carpet when possible.
+Do not use “do-it-yourself” home carpet cleaners.

-- Ceilings/Walls: Do not attempt to wipe or wash ceilings or other absorbent surfaces.
+- Walls/Ceilings: Do not wipe or attempt to wash ceilings and other absorbent surfaces.

-- Doors: Shut all doors in affected areas to limit smoke odors as much as possible.
+- Doors: Close doors in affected areas to confine smoke odors as much as possible.

 - Furnace: Change the furnace or air conditioner filter if the blower is operating.
-Tape double pieces of cheesecloth over air registers with masking tape.
+Tape two pieces of cheesecloth over air registers with masking tape.

-- Plants: Rinse plants with mild soap and water, cleaning both sides of the leaves.
+- Plants: Wash plants with water and mild soap, cleaning both sides of the leaves.

 - Windows: Open windows to ventilate the area when possible.

-If your home or business has been damaged by fire, storm, water, mold or other disaster, Call Paul!
+If your business or home is damaged by fire, water, mold, storm or other disaster, Call Paul!